nihole/infmodel/README.md

 When for some number k_stop n[k_stop] is less than an arbitrary sufficiently small number (and initial number of infected was higher then this number), we will assume that the pandemic is over.
 For definiteness, we took a number equal to 100.

-This means that k_stop is an estimation of a number of
+This means that k_stop is an estimation of a number of virus transmissions.
+The higher this number

+- the higher the probability of mutation
+- the logner pandemic continues and as result the higher probability of critical weakening of immunity

+So this is quite an important number, and if this number is large enough it could lead to an “endless” pandemic.